 The word dialectic means investigating the truth of opinions.
 Keeping this in mind, one can determine that the duty of the therapist is to look within the participant to understand the feelings, opinions, and thoughts that should be acted upon.

-Encouraging Sober Living
+Encouraging Sober Living with DBT

 There are four major areas emphasized in dialectical behavior therapy, including: